Yoga For Healthy Digestive System:

 1. Vajrasana (Thunderbolt pose):

-This yoga for digestion pose calms the mind and body very effectively and is good for the digestive system.
-It also gives an excellent stretch for your shins, ankles, quads and lower back.
+This yoga for digestion poses calms the mind and body very effectively and is good for the digestive system.
+It also gives an excellent stretch for your shins, ankles, quads, and lower back.

 Vajrasana Steps:

-- Breath normally closing your eyes and relax the whole body.
+4. Breathe normally closing your eyes and relaxing the whole body.

 Precautions: